HumlabLu/pubmed-rs/README.md

 |  994629       | `METHODS` |  |
 | 3035484       | `REF` | :x: |

 Text from the sections is included if their type is `paragraph` and the `section_type` is not on the ignore list.
 If the `--allowed` parameter has been specified, only those types will be added to the output.
 In that case the ignore list is disabled.
+The section types specified with `--allowed` should be spearated by spaces.

 A typical PubMed text contains paragraphs that look like this.
 ```json